Modify Sys Minis to stay in place in Systainer 3 Rack?

 I have the SYS 3 S and the Mini Systainers.
 The feet are a different design but in my experience the old design needed no modification for the SYS 3 RACK.
 Maybe if it was in a truck bouncing around but just me carrying the SYS 3 RACK they stayed put just fine.
 I can maybe do some more aggressive testing to see how secure the old generation really is if you want.

-As @jronman mentioned, if used as a stationary storage rack, the older MINI-Systainer T-LOC fit in and LIGHTLY lock-in.
+As @jronman mentioned, if used as a stationary storage rack, the older MINI-Systainer T-LOC fit in and LIGHTLY locked-in.
 I'm sure for mobile applications it won't be optimum, but for stationary storage it's fine.

 Attachments